adrians90/weather-app/README.md

 # weather-app

-This is a weather app created using APIs and a mix of javascript promises/async/await
+This is a weather app created using weather API and javascript promises.